Klára Dobrev

-Klára Dobrev (born Klara Petrova Dobreva, Клара Петрова Добрева; on 2 February 1972) is a Hungarian left-wing politician who served as Vice-President of the European Parliament between July 2019 and January 2022.
+Klára Dobrev (born Klara Petrova Dobreva, Клара Петрова Добрева; on 2 February 1972) is a Bulgarian-Hungarian Third Way politician who serves as Member of the European Parliament and leader of the Democratic Coalition.
+She has previously also served as Vice-President of the European Parliament and Shadow Prime Minister.

 Early life and education

-Dobrev was born in Sofia, Bulgaria to a Hungarian Jewish mother, Piroska Apró, and a Bulgarian father, Petar Dobrev.
-Her maternal grandfather, Antal Apró, a communist politician, served as Minister of Industry in the Hungarian People's Republic in the 1950s–60s.
+Dobrev was born in Sofia, Bulgaria to a Hungarian mother, Piroska Apró, and a Bulgarian father, Petar Dobrev.
+Her maternal grandfather, Antal Apró, a communist politician, served as Minister of Industry, Deputy Prime Minister and also Speaker of the National Assembly in the Hungarian People's Republic.

 Dobrev holds a degree in economics from the Budapest University of Economics, and a law degree from Faculty of Law of the Eötvös Loránd University.
 During her years at the University of Economics she was a member of AIESEC, and at the organization's 1992 world conference she was the animator board's vice president responsible for public relations.
 Dobrev spent her internship at Modi Xerox (now called Xerox India) as a marketing assistant in Bangalore, India.

-Career
+Political career

+Early years

 Dobrev has held several government positions in the past, including Chief Cabinet to Péter Medgyessy during the 2002 parliamentary election, and vice-president of the Office for the National Development Plan and EU Support, where she served from 2002 until her husband's nomination for prime minister in 2004, when she resigned.

 Dobrev is a senior lecturer at Eötvös Loránd University.
 She is chairperson of the Hungarian section of the UN Women.
 Dobrev became CEO of Altus Ltd. in 2009, a development consultant company, owned by her husband.